The Messianic Hanukkah Prayers

 They might also want to pray for peace and protection during this time of year.
 Some individuals may feel a connection to Hanukkah because it commemorates events that took place in their own lives.
 Finally, some people may pray Hanukkah prayers as part of an ongoing personal reflection on their relationship with God.

-READ: Prayer For Pregnancy Blessing
+READ: Prayer For A Worried Mother

 How Do We Pray Them?